Kayyugit/A-Path-Finder/README.md

 ### 7. **Balances Speed and Accuracy:**
    - A* strikes a balance between the fast but potentially suboptimal Greedy Best-First Search (which focuses only on the heuristic) and Dijkstra's Algorithm (which finds the shortest path but explores all nodes).
 A* minimizes exploration while ensuring accuracy.

 This was a really fun project because it focused on visualizing how it works.
-In the furure I'll also add pojects where I used this algorithm as well.
+In the future, I'll also be adding projects where I use this algorithm in other programs.